-Ask for a volunteer to read Psalm 46 to the group (or watch it read together), praying a short prayer that – however much they’ve come to know Jesus, they’d know him better as a result of your time together.
+Ask for a volunteer to read Psalm 46 to the group, praying a short prayer that however much they’ve come to know Jesus, they’d know him better as a result of your time together.

 King David made Jerusalem his capital.
 It was the final resting place of the tabernacle, the dwelling place of God.
 David’s son Solomon later built the temple there.
 For this reason, Jerusalem was known as ‘the city of the LORD’ (Psalm 135:21).

 Psalm 46 remembers a time when Jerusalem was threatened by foreign enemies, probably Sennacharib’s Assyrian army during the reign of Hezekiah (see 2 Kings 18:17-19:37).
 With the Assyrian army approaching, Jerusalem looked doomed.
 Yet God spoke through Isaiah (Isaiah 31:4-5), promising to defend the city.
 Jerusalem didn’t itself have a water source, but God’s promises are pictured as being like a secret river within (verse 4).

 Overnight, Sennacharib’s army was suddenly and mysteriously destroyed.
 Jerusalem was left unharmed.
 The LORD’s delivery on his promises probably inspired Psalm 46, which celebrates how God has made his city totally indestructible.